ABBERLEY NEIGHBOURHOOD PLAN STEERING GROUP

 A person will be nominated to take the minutes, at the Working Group this will normally be the Parish Clerk.

 The meeting Chair will check minutes and circulate them within one week of the meeting date.

-Steering Committee and Working Group meetings are not open to the public, but the approved minutes will be published on the Parish Council web site.
+Working Group minutes will be reviewed and approved at the start of the next meeting.
+The approved minutes will be published on the Parish Council web site.
 The Parish Clerk will provide hard copy on request.

 Working Group agendas

 Agendas for meetings will be posted on the Parish Council web site at least two days before meetings.

 Topics for Working Group agendas can be suggested by any Parishioner or local business operating within the Parish.

 The Parish Council web site will have a dedicated Neighbourhood Plan section.
 Agenda and approved minutes will be published on the web site and displayed on the Parish Notice boards and in other places as appropriate.